tymyrddin/red-basic/source/docs/system/Privilege-escalation-on-linux.md

-# Privilege escalation on Linux
+# Privilege escalation on *nix and macOS

 ## Attack tree